Skip to main content

 }

-• contactId: Unique ID for the contact in Engage, used for subsequent API-calls to get all relevant information about a contact
+• contactId: The unique ID for the contact in Engage, used for subsequent API-calls to get all relevant information about a contact

-• dateTime: Specifies the time and date the link was generated (V.5)
+• dateTime: The time and date the link was generated (V.5)

-• discoveryKey: Contact's identifier for Voyado Elevate (optional)
+• discoveryKey: The contact's identifier for Voyado Elevate (optional)

 Note